goharbor/website/docs/working-with-projects/working-with-images/create-tag-retention-rules.md

   |`3.1-your_repo-prod`|`3.1-your_repo-rc`|`3.1-your_repo-release`|
   |`4.4-your_repo-prod`|`4.4-your_repo-rc`|`4.4-your_repo-release`|

-- You define three tag retention rules on this repository:
+- You define two tag retention rules on this repository:
   - Retain the 10 most recently pushed artifacts that start with `2`.
   - Retain the 10 most recently pushed artifacts that end with `-prod`.

-In this example, the rules are applied to the following 7 tags:
+In this example, the rules are applied to the following 8 tags:

 - `2.1-your_repo-prod`
 - `2.1-your_repo-rc`